katridi/ELK-simple_bulk_app/README.md

 # Build docker image

 ## NB
-You can setup your own localfile, but not forget to mount it "-v"
+You can setup your own localfile, but do not forget to mount it with "-v" or add to the image

 As well as name of the index (default is "my-first-python-index")